Varieties of Nodal surfaces, coding theory and Discriminants of cubic hypersurfaces. Part 1: Generalities and nodal K3 surfaces. Part 2: Cubic Hypersurfaces, associated discriminants. Part 3: Nodal quintics. Part 4: Nodal sextics: Half-even sets on nodal sextic surfaces

 This section is important for our purposes, even if we cannot yet completely classify the half-even sets of nodes on nodal sextic surfaces.
+Indeed, using homological algebra and earlier results, we get some information about the possible numbers attained by the cardinality $t$ of a half-even set of nodes on a sextic.

+It satisfies $t \equiv -1 \ (mod \ 4)$ and $t \geq 15$.
+Moreover, it can be $15, 27, 31, 35$ but cannot be $19, 23$; using the description of the code of the Barth sextic we see that also the cases $t=39,43$ occur.
+We cannot determine in general whether the cases with $t \geq 47$ occur, but we see that this occurrence is not allowed if the number of nodes $ \nu = 65$.

-We achieve here our original aim, to give a sufficient condition in order that a nodal sextic surface $Y$ be the discriminant of a cubic hypersurface.
-The condition is that $Y$ contains a half even set $\sN$ of cardinality 31, and such that a certain linear system, $|2H - L|$, has dimension zero (observe that, if $t=31$, then necessarily $ dim |2H - L| \geq 0$: we do not yet know whether the first condition alone is sufficient).
+Building from this we achieve here our original aim, to give a sufficient condition in order that a nodal sextic surface $Y$ be the discriminant of a cubic hypersurface.
+The condition is that $Y$ contains a half-even set $\sN$ of cardinality 31, and such that a certain linear system, $|2H - L|$, has dimension zero (observe that, if $t=31$, then necessarily $ dim |2H - L| \geq 0$: we do not yet know whether the first condition alone is sufficient).

 We set up again the notation: $Y$ is a nodal sextic surface, $S : = \tilde{Y}$ is its minimal resolution, and $\sN$ is an half-even set of nodes.

 We denote by $E_1, \dots, E_{\nu}$ the exceptional $(-2)$-curves, therefore there exists a divisor $L$ on $S$ such that